kleinschmidt/votcorpora/README.md

   Goldrick (2009) but with voiced stops.
 Supported by National Science Foundation Grant BCS0846147

 * Allen & Miller (1999).
-Experiment 1 measured VOTs for voiced and voiceless stops in monosyllabic words.
+Experiment 1 measured VOTs for voiced and voiceless
+  stops in monosyllabic words.
 Experiment 2 included a subset of word pairs from Experiment 1 as well as the additional manipulation of speaking rate (fast and slow).
+This dataset also includes measurements of the word-final stop consonants (vowel length, closure duration, and aspiration duration).
 This research was supported by NIH Grant DC00130 from the National Institute on Deafness and Other Communication Disorders and by a Minority Fellowship from the Acoustical Society of America.

 * Lev-Ari, S., & Peperkamp, S. (2013).
 English-French bilinguals (English L1)
   read 16 sentences, 10 of which contained one word each starting with /p/, /t/,